ThemeBoy/SportsPress/readme.txt

 == Changelog ==

+= 1.9.1 =
+* Fix - Add up statistics from multiple competitions and seasons in player list.
+* Fix - Use player metrics as default in player list.
+* Localization - Update Spanish translation.

 = 1.9 =
 * Feature - New Icons module containing vector icon options for player performance.
 * Feature - Add event results to equation builder.